Affordable Online Advertising

-AdWords (Google AdWords) is an advertising service by Google for businesses wanting to display ads on Google and its advertising network.
+Google AdWords (Google Ads) is an advertising service by Google for businesses wanting to display paid ads on Google and its advertising network.
 The AdWords program enables businesses to set a budget for advertising, and only pay when people click the ads.
 The ad service is largely focused on keywords.

 SOUNDS GREAT!
 TELL ME MORE

 With Google AdWords, you have full and thorough control over the budget of your Ads campaigns.
 You can control everything starting from the maximum bid on the ad to the daily budget of the campaign.